- About Us

-Music often fills the air at BCS, thanks to our band instructor, Jane Foerster.
+Music often fills the air at BCS, thanks to music teacher and band instructor, Jane Foerster.
 Her desire is to inspire each student to embrace music in their own individual way.
 She says, “I enjoy being able to teach music in ways that will encourage students to sing and play for their Lord, and to understand and appreciate the wide variety of music in God’s world.”

-Jane received her Masters of Music in Music Education in 2016, and has worked with BCS students since 1993.
-“I watch students grow and mature—I get very attached to them.”
-She currently instructs all band classes and teaches 5-8th grade in-school instrumental lessons.
-She has also inspired and encouraged many of our students to further pursue their music outside of school time.
+Mrs. Foerster has worked with BCS students since 1993.
 Jane serves as a worship leader for the Friday Fellowship seniors group at Elmbrook Church.
 She also sings in Master Singers of Milwaukee, a local choral organization.
-Jane and her husband, John, are a blended family with a total of 4 children and 3 grandchildren.
+Jane and her husband, John, are a blended family with 4 children and 3 grandchildren.
 She enjoys cooking, gardening, and playing the piano.

 What does that mean?
 Inasmuch as Jesus Christ is THE most important thing/person in my life, all that I do must in some way revolve around Him.
 He is the first description of who I am.
 Everything I do is shaped by my relationship with Him and my response to Him.